wedding party cheers on the bride and groom during grand entrance at wedding reception in Vail CO

 Couples Portraits

 I don’t always take portraits of the couple by themselves.
 Sometimes they’d rather spend that time hanging out with friends during the cocktail hour.
-When they’re photographed, I never give too many instructions to the couple.
-I remind them that this is a chance for them to be away from all of the guests and to take in some quiet reflection time for themselves.
+However, if my couples choose to have some intimate portraits, I guide them through some setups without posing them.

 Reception